authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 The Sanity Check Procedures are the steps that a System Administrator will take to verify that the installation is ready to be tested.
 This is therefore a preliminary set of tests to ensure that obvious or basic malfunctioning is fixed before proceeding to unit tests, integration tests and user validation.

-End to End testing
+End-to-End testing
 ------------------
-To check the proper deployment and operation of the Authorization Server, perform the following steps:
+To check the proper deployment and operation of the AuthzForce Server, perform the following steps:

 #.
 Get the list of policy administration domains by doing the following HTTP request, replacing ``${host}`` with the server hostname, and ``${port}`` with the HTTP port of the server, for example with ``curl`` tool::